 Who Should Avoid Retinoids?

 Retinoids are not for everyone.
 They are strictly contraindicated during pregnancy and breastfeeding due to the risk of birth defects.
-Additionally, those with active eczema, rosacea flares, or extremely compromised skin barriers should consult a professional before starting any Vitamin A treatment.
+Additionally, individuals with active eczema, rosacea flares, severely compromised skin barriers, or those on certain prescription medications should consult a dermatologist before incorporating any Vitamin A treatment.

 Medical disclaimer: Individual responses vary.
 Retinoids are contraindicated in pregnancy.

 Always patch test new products.
-Stop and consult a dermatologist if severe irritation occurs.
+Stop use and consult a dermatologist if severe irritation or allergic reaction occurs.

 Derma.pk: Pharmacy License No. 05-352-0066-113523P, Bahria Town Lahore.